A guide to four awesome day trips from Kas, Turkey.

 Demre is a small town on the Turquoise coast of Turkey.
 It’s easily accessible as a day trip from Kas or a longer trip from Antalya.

 I first visited Demre a couple of years ago to visit the Friday market.
 This time we again went on a Friday to take advantage of the market but also to take in some sights.
-Here is my suggested itinerary for a day in Demre.
+Top sights to visit include Myra ancient ruins, the Church of Saint Nicholas and Andriake museum and ruins.

 How to get there